Uri3n/Process-Poltergeisting/README.md

 directory entry we have just created, which is still associated with the same disk contents.

 ### Spoofing Process Information
-Similarly to Ghosting, I performed some basic spoofing on the child process in this PoC to make it appear more legitimate.
+Similarly to Ghosting, I performed some basic spoofing on the child process in this PoC to make it appear more legitimate, making it seem as though it's a harmless RuntimeBroker process.
 ![PG1](https://github.com/Uri3n/Process-Poltergeisting/assets/153572153/ef4d0066-5587-43e6-9957-618220f51cc0)

 As you can see, our malicious process is "verified" by the Microsoft Corporation.
 Wow!
 Very Legit!